Community Hero Poster Contest

 How can you spread the word about the contest?

-We encourage you to start your outreach to the community about the contest in February so schools, parents, and caregivers have time to encourage young people to join in.
+We encourage you to start your outreach to the community about the contest as soon as possible so schools, parents, and caregivers have time to encourage young people to join in.
 To help you spread the word, we’ve included the following materials for you to use:

 - Contest guidelines: Use the contest guidelines template to recruit participation in your community.
 Tailor the language to include details specific to your local contest and use in email communications and create a landing page* on your utility website for the contest.
 You also can use the copy to post social media messages about the contest.
 Make sure to clearly state all contest rules and prizes in your communications.